1. Pure Traditional ICM

 If ICM has a soul, it was Friel who first revealed it.
 His work transformed camera movement from curiosity into confession — turning landscapes into psychological states.
 Through long exposures, saturated color, and trembling gesture, he introduced expressionism into photography.
 Where Friel painted with chaos, Gray drew with control.
 His ICM landscapes reduced motion to measured elegance.
 Working mainly with 2–4 second exposures and subtle diagonals, he established a grammar of spatial clarity.
 Sirén’s vision brought introspection to motion.
 From her home in Lapland, she developed a minimal, meditative ICM rooted in snow, twilight, and breath.

 Her series show how stillness itself can move.
-Using exposures of one or two seconds and almost imperceptible motion, she turned photography into contemplation.
+Using exposures of one second or less, almost imperceptible motion, she turned photography into contemplation.
 The Swedish photographer Erik Malm brought to ICM the precision of a physicist.
 His celebrated series treated motion as measurable vibration.
 He approached color as frequency, gesture as wavelength — converting chaos into optical law.
 Chinnery is the link between eras — the artist who carried Pure ICM into conceptual territory.
 A master of seascapes and long exposures, he later co-founded The Visionary Process with Valda Bailey, expanding ICM toward pictorial abstraction and collaborative practice.

 From Technique to Allegory